itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/1-hash/README.md

 }
 ```

 This is an example of a **for-in** loop.
-It will print each key-value pair in the object.
+It will print the name and value of each property in the object.
 The above prints:

 ```
 key: cow, value: Moo